Home » Industries » Electric Power

 The main types of fuel cells are listed below;

-The first 3 are the most common, the latter are emergent technologies that will provide significant reliability and efficiency benefits as they move to commercialization.
+The first two fuel cell types make up 75% of the market, and the last two are emergent technologies that can provide significant reliability and efficiency benefits as they move to commercialization.

-We provide solutions for different types of fuel cells to a range of manufacturers.
-The porosity, conductivity and shape of wire mesh and cloth means it can be used in a variety of different applications within the fuel cell.
+We provide solutions for different types of fuel cell stacks to a range of manufacturers.
+The porosity, conductivity and shape of wire mesh and cloth means it can be used in a variety of different applications within the Membrane Electrode Assembly (MEA) Stack.
 The ‘peaks’ in the mesh provide depth that can penetrate more into the application and can withstand a considerable amount of flex without losing contact with active materials.
 We have developed specific mesh solutions to enhance the performance in the following areas:

 When customers come to us, our application engineers work collaboratively together with them to develop the best solution for their application.
 We can provide a range of solutions from multi-layer sintered products – to single layer weaves that offer similar characteristics to multi-layer laminates or foil based products.
 Getting involved at the start of the project allows us to provide the lowest cost solution while meeting performance.